bloq/memproxyjs/README.md

 Input payload:
 application/octet-stream payload to be stored as the cached value.

 Output:
 application/json payload `{ "result": true }` indicating success.

+HTTP status codes:

+- 200, upon success
+- 5xx, upon server error

+### **Put Multiple Items**: PUT /cache/items

+Input payload:
+application/json array of objects with format `{ "key": string, "value": string, "exp": number}`, each of them representing a value `value` that will be set with key `key` and expiration lifetime in seconds of `exp`.

+Output:
+application/json payload `{ "result": true }` indicating success.